usharesoft/appcenter-docs/admin/en/source/pages/upgrade/upgrade-overview.rst

 The (optional) parameter <uforge install type> can take the values uforge-ee or uforge-dev.
 By default uforge-ee is used.

-To update the platform, use the “yum” command-line tool:
+To update the platform, use the "yum" command-line tool as follows:

+.. note:: Running ``yum update`` may also update OS packages from CentOS official repository.
+You should accept all the updates because UForge is qualified based on the lasest packages.

 .. code-block:: shell